Peugeot 508 review - MPG, CO2 and running costs

 The more powerful 508s fall into groups 29 to 32 for the diesels and 28-34 for the petrols, while the plug-in hybrid falls into groups 31-33, depending on trim level.

-The Peugeot 508 has average residuals of 39% over 3 years and 36,000 miles, which isn’t bad when you consider that the family hatchback class is falling out of favour with new car buyers.
-In comparison, the Vauxhall Insignia Grand Sport and VW Passat score similarly over the same period.
+The Peugeot 508 has average residuals of 40 per cent over three years and 36,000 miles, which isn’t bad when you consider that the family hatchback class is falling out of favour with new car buyers.
+The best performing model in the 508 range is the Sportswagon PHEV in GT trim, which holds onto around 43 per cent over the same three year period.

 In this review

-- 3MPG, CO2 and Running Costs - currently readingPlug-in hybrid tech makes the 508 more relevant to company car users, but watch out for potentially high insurance costs.
+- 3MPG, CO2 and Running Costs - currently readingPlug-in hybrid tech makes the 508 more relevant to company car users, but insurance costs might be a little higher than expected

 - 4Interior, design and technologyWith its svelte fastback styling, the Peugeot 508 stands out from the crowd and has an equally stylish interior